Minerva Academy FC: Youth and academy

 In 2022, U12 team of Minerva Academy took part in Mina Cup, an youth international tournament held in Dubai, United Arab Emirates.
 In that tournament, they won title with dominant performance, beating Barcelona Academy 4–0 in final.
 Later in July 2023, they went to Sweden, and took part in U13 category of the prestigious Gothia Cup.
 On 22 July, defeating Brazilian side Ordin by 3–1 in final at the SKF Arena, Minerva Academy became the first ever Indian team to clinch Gothia Cup title.
 In that edition, more than 150 teams competed; Minerva went on to seal the championship winning all their matches, scoring 46 goals, and conceding only 2.
 Club's academy gained an 'elite category' accreditation by the All India Football Federation in December 2023.
 The club won Sub Junior League title in 2024, defeating Bengaluru FC 7–4 in final.
 In October 2024, Minerva Academy's player Mohammad Razin made headlines by signing the Saudi U-15 Premier League side Al-Nassr FC U14 through passing the trials.
 In May 2025, the club clinched AIFF Sub-Junior League, defeating hosts FC Madras 2–1 in the final day.
 In July 2025, the U-14 team of the club took part in Helsinki Cup in Finland.
 In that tournament, Minerva Academy ended their campaign with a runners-up finish, scoring 42 goals in 10 matches, conceding just 1 goal, that too only in final against Finnish club PK-35.
 The club clinched Dana Cup title in Denmark in July 2025, defeating Maltese side KFF Club by 15–0 in the final; By the end of the tournament, Minerva Academy scored 110 goals in seven matches, conceding only one goal.
 In August 2025, the club clinched Norway Cup title in U14 boys category, scoring a staggering 130 goals across eight matches which made them the highest-scoring team in the tournament across all age groups.

+The 2026 Helsinki Cup was lifted by Minerva Academy FC's B12 team on 11 July after defeating two-time champions, HJK, in the final.